LiyrAstroph/PyCALI/docs/getting_started.rst

   # "fname" is the file name to generate
   # "data" is a python dict that stores the data, in which the keys represent the codes

-Besides, ``pycali`` provides functions to convert ASAS-SN and ZTF data
+Besides, ``pycali`` provides functions to convert ASAS-SN and ZTF data.
+See :ref:`tutorial` for a detailed tutorial.

 .. code-block:: python